DENTAL DISEASE IN DOGS AND CATS

 HOW DOES DIET EFFECT MY PETS DENTAL HEALTH?

 Pets who eat exclusively hard food have fewer problems than pets that eat ANY AMOUNT of canned, semi-moist, or table foods.
 Food particles always are accumulating on the teeth, but soft food types seem to speed up the process as much as 3 times the normal rate!
 There are a few special diets, which are now made to clean the teeth better as the pet eats!
-Ask us about t/d, Dental DD and Hifactor tartar control foods.
+Ask us about t/d tartar control food.

 CAN BAD TEETH BE HARMFUL TO MY PET?